universome/hasheroku/README.rst

    </strike>

-If you feel like you have nothing else to do with your life, you can contribute to this project.
+If you feel like you have nothing else to do, you can contribute to this project.
 It will be cool to make the following things:

 * Write a proper test for uniformity.
 There is a Kolmogorov-Smirnov test to check if a random variable is uniform, but it works only with continuous variables.
 And I do not know how to check the same thing for discrete ones (friendly, I didn't google this much, because I was a little bit |ss| lazy |se| busy).
-* Add more names and adjectives.
+* Add more nouns and adjectives.
 This will allow us to reduce amount of collisions.
-Currently, I've hardcoded usage of only 64 adjectives/names.
-To sample properly I suppose we should take binary digest of the sha256 and use `this`_.
+Currently, I've hardcoded usage of only 64 adjectives/nouns.
+To sample properly from a variable amounts of names/adjectives I suppose we should do something like this: take binary digest of the sha256 and use `this`_.

 .. _this : https://stats.stackexchange.com/questions/70073/generating-discrete-uniform-from-coin-flips